FFTW Reference

 four arguments, you should pass the arrays and strides that you will

-.
+eventually be passing to fftw.
 The resulting plans will be

 optimized for those arrays and strides, although they may be used on